wp-plugins/zedity/readme.txt

 >Zedity is already available in several languages:
 **Czech**, **English**, **French**, **German**, **Greek**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Isn't your language available yet?
 Cheer up!
-If you're the first to translate Zedity into your language, you will [enter the "Hall of Fame" and get rewarded with a special promo!](http://zedity.com/translate/)
+Be the first to translate Zedity into your language: you will [enter the "Hall of Fame" and get rewarded with a special promo!](http://zedity.com/translate/)

 **Here is why you'll love Zedity:**